d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 By keeping the batch size and learning rate unchanged and [**increasing the number of GPUs to 2**], we can see that the test accuracy roughly stays the same compared with the previous experiment.
 In terms of the optimization algorithms, they are identical.
 Unfortunately there is no meaningful speedup to be gained here: the model is simply too small; moreover we only have a small dataset, where our slightly unsophisticated approach to implementing multi-GPU training suffered from significant Python overhead.
 We will encounter more complex models and more sophisticated ways of parallelization going forward.
-Let us see what happens nonetheless for Fashion-MNIST.
+Let's see what happens nonetheless for Fashion-MNIST.

 ```{.python .input}
 #@tab all